jskress/RayTracer/README.md

 ### General To-Dos:

-- [X] Add a "cheesy" file parser to get things going in that direction.
-- [X] Add lots of named colors.
-- [X] Add a named set of direction vectors.
-- [X] Add a named set of indices of refraction.
 - [ ] Motion blur.
 - [ ] Antialiasing.
-- [X] Support PNGs.
 - [ ] Support other image formats?

 ### To-Dos for Lights: